skydread1/flybot.sg/README.md

 # flybot.sg
-Full stack implementation of flybot.sg website : IN PROGRESS
+Full stack implementation of flybot.sg website

-## frontend
+## frontend : WEB

 ### DEV

-To work on the frontend:
+To work on the web frontend:
 1) Jack-in `deps+figwheel` and tick the aliases `jvm-base` and `fig` to load all the necessary backend and frontend deps and enter.
 2) When prompt to chose between `cljs/dev` or `cljs/prod`, tick `cljs/dev` for hot reloading development experience
 3) It will open the browser on port `9500` automatically